-All Your Oral Health Emergencies: Sydney's Dentist - TLC Dental
+All Your Dental Emergencies: Sydney's Dentist - TLC Dental

 Mouth pain can interfere with your focus, work, eating, and more – and if you decide to just “tough it out,” you may actually be setting yourself up for serious oral health problems in the long term.

 When your mouth is in pain, whether it’s tooth pain, gum pain, swelling, sensitivity, or something else, your body is trying to tell you that something is wrong.
 Often, the problems causing your pain won’t go away by themselves.
 These problems can worsen over time: abscesses causing bone loss, broken teeth leading to tooth decay and tooth loss, and partially-erupted wisdom teeth becoming deeply infected.

+Got a Toothache?
 Don’t Wait, Call us or Come in NOW for any Oral Care Emergency Appointment

 Don’t wait for your tooth pain to become a more serious issue.
 Come to see us for an emergency dental visit today – whether you have a sensitive tooth or a lost crown, we’ll help you treat the underlying issue and get back to normal life as soon as possible.